Please enter a search term below.

 Laurence has over 30 year experience in investment, strategy, and growing businesses.
 Laurence's most recent employment was at Aviva Investors, where she has led the growth of the infrastructure debt business to top 10 in Europe and built a strong governance which contributed to significant fund raising.
 Laurence is an experienced board and investment committee member, and she has led teams in different organisations, where she has gained hands on experience in organisational design, leadership and management.
 Laurence has been living in Kent for 18 years, where she enjoys walking, cycling and spending time with friends.

 Paul has been a client at Compaid’s Training Centre for over 10 years, and has a keen interest in new technology and its application in art.

-David currently works for Bupa as Group Head of IT Risk Assurance.
-He bring 20 years’ experience of helping organisations to manage their information technology, data privacy and cyber risks with a particular focus on the security of IT systems and information.
+David is currently between roles and most recently worked for Bupa as Group Head of IT Risk Assurance.
+He brings 20 years’ experience of helping organisations to manage their information technology, data privacy and cyber risks with a particular focus on the security of IT systems and information.
 David has helped businesses to manage their risks to keep their systems and information secure and resilient to support the delivery of critical business processes.
 In his spare time, David enjoys sailing, walking, golf and spending time enjoying good food and wine with friends and family.